GE-Bio/FLINO/README.md

 5. [plyr](https://www.rdocumentation.org/packages/plyr/versions/1.8.6)
 6. [png](https://cran.r-project.org/web/packages/png/index.html)

-Download the content of the FLINO repository to your workstation, start a R sesssion, install the required R library dependencies, and then within the R console set the working directory to the location of the FLINO-main directory.
+Download the content of the FLINO repository to your workstation, start a R session, install the required R library dependencies, and then within the R console set the working directory to the location of the FLINO-main directory.
 > setwd(C:\Users\...\FLINO-main)

 #### Example 1: Running the Run_FLINO_Evaluator.R script.